Long Island cops dig up skeletal remains that may belong to woman missing since 1966

 The Suffolk Times published a lengthy special section on the Cutchogue woman’s disappearance last October that prompted police to reopen the missing person case.

-The basement had been searched and parts of it dug up in 2013 with no results, Suffolk Police said Monday in a news release.
+The basement had been searched and parts of it dug up in 2013 with no results, Suffolk police said Monday in a news release.

-Detectives conducted the new search using ground penetrating sonar to guide them where to dig.
+Detectives conducted the new search using ground penetrating sonar to guide them on where to dig.

 “The remains were taken to the Office of the Suffolk County Medical Examiner to determine the identity and cause of death,” the news release said.